FailAcademy/learning/adp-london/_slides/week-07/02-unit-testing.md

 });
 ```
 ---
-class: middle

-# Untestable Code
+# Difficult to Test

-What can make code "untestable"?
+What can make code hard to test?

 ---

-# Untestable Code
+# Difficult to Test

+- many side effects
+- functions that do too much
+- globals

+---
+# Hard To Test

-Why is `redirectTo` untestable?
+Why is `redirectTo` hard to test?

 ```js
 function redirectTo(url) {